pdjr-archive/pdjr-skplugin-sk2venus/README.md

 The plugin tries to recover as many properties deriving from the position source identified by *path* as it can.
-Coverage varies dependent upon device capability and other factors, but a proper configuration will always set the Position/Latitude and Position/Longitude properties.
+Coverage varies dependent upon the capabilities and features of the position sensor, but a proper configuration will always set the Venus service's Position/Latitude and Position/Longitude properties.

 ## Installation